glaserbw/Solutions-3L/README.md

 - Run `python syncSolution.py` in command line

 ### Note
 - Current version performs each `GET` check synchronously which has an efficiency of ~5 requests / second.
-Considering the number of URLs in the tactic.csv document, using an asynchronously library to simultaneously perform `GET` requests would be my optimization strategy to improve performance.
+Considering the number of URLs in the tactic.csv document, using an asynchronous library to simultaneously perform `GET` requests would improve performance.